Categories

 Last day of classes with teacher Angela 😭

-UPDATE | Mar 20, 2023 (8 months after):
+UPDATE | Mar 20, 2023 (8 months after my first Sprint):

 UPDATE | May 18, 2023

 Last day of the sprint!
-I was able to attend all classes (except for a class that got cancelled by the teacher), I was always on time, and I actively participated.
+I was able to attend all the classes (except for a class that got cancelled by the teacher), I was always on time, and I actively participated.
 I’m positive I’ll get my refund again 😊

 For now, I’ll be taking a break from classes and just do it solo for a few months.
 I might join another sprint next year.